kassambara/survminer/cran-comments.md

 ## Update

-This is an update version 0.4.6
+This is an update version 0.4.7

+## resubmission

+date fixed in the description.